outaagunga/documentation/strategy-forex.md

 * **For a Short trade**: The Low of the bar must be greater than the Upper Band.
 * **For a Long trade**: The High of the bar must be less than the Lower Band.
 * **State Control (The Latch)**: Use a persistent variable (e.g., var bool longUnlocked = true) to track eligibility.
-This variable must remain true once the Middle SMA or Opposite Band is touched, and must only be set to false the moment a trade is executed.
+This variable remains true once the Middle SMA/Opposite Band is touched, but must be reset to false if: 1.
+A trade is executed, OR 2.
+Price touches the Middle SMA again before a trigger occurs, OR 3.
+A new Free Bar appears on the opposite side.
 This "latches" the state so the script doesn't miss setups that happen several bars after the mean was touched.

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.